 He has published 73 gene sequences in GenBank.
 He is also a lifetime member of 5 professional Societies and has published 76 research papers in National and international Journals of repute, written 18 book chapters and 53 conference papers.
 He has guided 12 MSc and PhD students.

-In addition to serving ICAR for over three decades, he has served on several inter-ministerial bodies:
+In addition to serving ICAR for over three decades, he has served on several inter-ministerial and inter departmental bodies:

-- Chairman of the Food and Agriculture Division (FAD 3), Bureau of Indian Standards, GOI;
+- • Chairman, Food and Agriculture Division (FAD 3), Bureau of Indian Standards, GOI;

-- Chairman, Technical Committee on Monitoring of pesticide Residues at National Level, MoA&FW; GOI
+- • Chairman, Tech.
+Committee on Monitoring pesticide Residues at National Level, MoA&FW; GOI

-- Member, Executive Committee, BCKVV, Kalyani, West Bengal to oversee the development of the Institute and the University.
+- • Member, Executive Committee, BCKVV, Kalyani, West Bengal.

 Dr. K.K.
 Singh